sparkflows/sparkflows-docs/docs/user-guide/code-library/code-library.rst

 Export and Import of code library
 ----------------------------------

-Sparkflows supports user to export and import of a code library
+Sparkflows supports users in exporting and importing a code library.
+Follow the steps below for the process:

 #.
-On clicking the **Export** button in the code library list table, a JSON file will be downloaded to the system
+On clicking the **Export** button in the code library list table, a JSON file will be downloaded to the system, as shown below.

    .. figure:: ../../_assets/code-library/code-library-export.png
                :alt: code-library-export